 - African American identity has many roots and many expressions that reach far back into our past.

-The exhibition covers the following categories:
+The exhibition explores the following themes:

 - The Making of the Atlantic World (15th -18th centuries)